 College of Business > Faculty > A to Z listing of Faculty > Lisa Young

-Lisa Young is an associate professor and the director of undergraduate programs for the School of Hospitality Leadership.
+Lisa Young serves as the director of the School of Hospitality Leadership, where he is an associate professor.
 Prior to joining the faculty of DePaul, Young was a faculty-in-residence and the director of student leadership programs at the University of Nevada, Las Vegas – Singapore campus.

 Young was awarded the Hospitality Sales and Marketing Association International (HSMAI) Chicago Hospitality Professor of the Year award for 2019.
 Additionally, she was presented with DePaul University's Driehaus College of Business Teaching Recognition Award in 2018 and 2016.
 Her primary academic focus relates to International Wine Management and Education (HSP 333 and HSP 798) and Big Data Storytelling (BUS 215).
 She teaches Business Analytics Tools (GSB 519) in the Global Gateway Program at DePaul.
 Additionally, Young leads an in-depth study abroad business seminar to key Asian hospitality destinations Hong Kong, Macau, and Singapore.